numpy/numpy/doc/source/reference/c-api.array.rst

     processing.
 If you have not guaranteed a contiguous and/or aligned array then be sure you understand how to access the data in the array to avoid memory and/or alignment problems.

+.. c:function:: npy_intp *PyArray_DIMS(PyArrayObject *arr)

+    Returns a pointer to the dimensions/shape of the array.
+The number of elements matches the number of dimensions of the array.
+Can return ``NULL`` for 0-dimensional arrays.

+.. c:function:: npy_intp *PyArray_SHAPE(PyArrayObject *arr)

+    .. versionadded:: 1.7

+    A synonym for :c:func:`PyArray_DIMS`, named to be consistent with the `shape <numpy.ndarray.shape>` usage within Python.

 .. c:function:: npy_intp *PyArray_STRIDES(PyArrayObject* arr)